 The park closed at midnight, at which time security would begin to "sweep" guests toward the exit.
-Balloons was near the exit and it could be 1 a.m. before all the guests were out, so we were the last employees out.
-And by the time we clowns counted the money, cleaned up and re-stocked for the following day, turned in our cash, changed our clothes and headed home, it could be nearly 2 a.m..
-And work started again at 10 a.m. the next morning.
+Balloons was near the front of the park, and it could be 1 a.m. before all the guests were gone, so we were the last employees out.
+By the time we clowns counted the money, cleaned up and re-stocked for the following day, turned in our cash, changed our clothes and headed home, it could be nearly 2 a.m.
+Work started again at 10 a.m. the next morning.
 To keep my sanity I often went on a half-hour bike ride before heading to work for the day.

 Such great memories I have of Magic Mountain.
 More another day.